The Unforgivable Sin of Student Loans

 But I don’t regret my education or the debt I incurred to make it possible.
 It would have been great if it hadn’t been necessary, but it was and I’m not sorry.
 It was the ticket out that I thought it would be.

 While options beyond higher education such as trade schools and apprenticeships are viable and in fact have begun to increase in popularity, to suggest that the problem is “too many people going to college” seems a poor conclusion.
 The benefits of a highly educated populace surely must outweigh the alternative.
 One need only look at the social and economic conditions of states with low college graduation rates to see what such a solution would look like.
 The three least-educated states as of January 2018 were Mississippi, West Virginia, and Louisiana, in that order.
 None of these are known as hotbeds of robust growth and well-being.
-As much as I love my home state of West Virginia, if the entire country were like us, the Republic would quickly fall.
+As much as I love my home state of West Virginia, if the entire country were like we are, the Republic would quickly fall.

 Formal education should not be accessible only to the most well-off Americans.
 While the information age has put, quite literally, all the knowledge in the world at all of our fingertips for the price of an internet connection, employers still want that proof, that sheepskin that shows You Are Educated.
 As long as that is the case, education beyond a high school diploma must remain accessible.